Master of Science Degree

 ACCREDITED MASTER’S DEGREE LEVEL OCCUPATIONAL THERAPY PROGRAM

-The entry-level occupational therapy master’s degree program is accredited by ACOTE c/o Accreditation Department American Occupational Therapy Association (AOTA) 4720 Montgomery Lane, Suite 200 Bethesda, MD 20814-3449.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA or find them online at www.acoteonline.org.
+The entry-level occupational therapy master’s degree program is accredited by Accreditation Council for Occupational Therapy Education (ACOTE), c/o Accreditation Department American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and the website is www.acoteonline.org.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.

 Program Mission Goals and Outcomes